yidakra/rainlabel/SETUP.md

    ```bash
    python analyze_video.py your_video.mp4
    ```
-3. Metadata will be saved to `metadata/your_video.json`
+3. Metadata will be saved next to the video as a sidecar JSON: `videos/your_video.mp4.json`

 ## API Documentation